MinionAttack/conllu-conll-tool/README.md

 This is a tool to convert *CoNLL-U* format files to *CoNLL* format files and manipulate training, validation and test sets.

-This script has four features:
+This script has five features:

 1. Convert files in *CoNLL-U* format to *CoNLL* format.
 2. Combine several files of a given training phase into one file.
 3. Split a training phase file into two files, one file for the training phase and one file for the validation phase.
 4. Clean up an embeddings file to remove the first line containing the number of words and the size of the vector.
+5. Add a tag and its dimension for unknown words in the embedding file.

 **It is important to note that the script uses the _output_ folder as the base directory for both input and output files.**

 ## How to use

+Install the necessary dependencies listed in the `requirements.txt` file.

+`$ pip3 install -r requirements.txt`

 To run the script, from a terminal in the root directory, type: